rust-lang/rust-project-goals/src/2025h1/seamless-rust-cpp.md

 ## Summary

-Seriously consider what it will take to enable incremental Rust adoption in large C++ codebases that want to introduce memory safety, and map out the space of long-term solutions.
+Seriously consider what it will take to enable Rust adoption in projects that must make use of large, rich C++ APIs.
+Map out the space of long-term solutions we are interested in.
 These solutions should enable interop between Rust and other languages in the future.

 ## Motivation